pgraves5/charts/fio-test/README.md

 $ helm repo update
 ```

-3. Install the sonobuoy.
-This allows you to create and manage ECS clusters.
+3. Install fio test.
+This allows you to create relavent pvc and configmap of fio test.

 ```bash
 $ helm install --name fio-test ecs/fio-test